 It is not known whether pazopanib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using pazopanib.

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Take pazopanib on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Pazopanib is usually taken once per day.
 Your doctor may occasionally change your dose to make sure you get the best results.

 Do not crush a pazopanib tablet.
 Swallow the pill whole.
 Crushing the pill may cause your body to absorb too much of the drug at one time.
-The medicine from a crushed or broken pill can be dangerous if it gets on your skin.
-If this occurs, wash your skin with soap and water and rinse thoroughly.

 Store at room temperature away from moisture and heat.

 Additional Votrient Information

 - Votrient FDA Approved Prescribing Information including Dosage

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.